brotherhoodMonk/gyan/js.md

 Arrow functions are best suited for non-method functions, and they cannot be used as constructors.
 ==

 purpose of symbols-

 Symbols are a new, special kind of object that can be used as a unique property name in objects.
 Using Symbol instead of string's allows different modules to create properties that don't conflict with one another.
 Symbols can also be made private, so that their properties can't be accessed by anyone who doesn't already have direct access to the Symbol.

 Symbols are a new primitive.
 Just like the number, string, and boolean primitives, Symbol have a function which can be used to create them.
 Unlike the other primitives, Symbols do not have a literal syntax (e.g how string have '') - the only way to create them is with the Symbol constructor in the following way:

 Symbols can be used as Object keys
 Symbols can be used as a unique value.

 ===
 Currying
 Currying is a technique of evaluating function with multiple arguments, into sequence of function with single argument.

 Currying helps you to avoid passing the same variable again and again.
 It helps to create a higher order function.
 It extremely helpful in event handling.
-See the blog post for more information.
 Little pieces can be configured and reused with ease.

 add(1)(2)(3);

 ====
 higher order function
 A higher-order function is a function that can take another function as an argument, or that returns a function as a result.

 First Class Functions
 You may have heard it said that JavaScript treats functions as first-class citizens.
 What this means is that functions in JavaScript are treated as objects.
 They have the type Object, they can be assigned as the value of a variable, and they can be passed and returned just like any other reference variable.